eclipxe13/engineworks-dbal/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

-This library was created to abstract the interactions with a relational database.
+I create this library to abstract the interactions with a relational database.
 At the time it was created the PDO extension did not exist.
 If possible try to use PDO instead of this library, mostly because prepared statements.